Fedorenko v. United States: Denaturalization and materiality

 In Article I of the U.S. Constitution, Congress is given the power "to establish an uniform Rule of Naturalization".
 Using this power, Congress passed the Naturalization Act of 1906, which allowed the government to revoke a person's citizenship, a process called denaturalization, in cases of fraud or where the citizenship was "illegally procured".
-The Supreme Court upheld the constitutionality of that law as a part of its ruling in Johannssen v.
+The Supreme Court upheld the constitutionality of that law as a part of its ruling in Johannessen v.
 United States (1912).
 In 1952, Congress replaced the law, instead allowing denaturalization in cases where citizenship is taken "by concealment of a material fact or by willful misrepresentation"; the "illegal procurement" language was restored in 1961.

 Lower courts, however, could not make a uniform standard for materiality, often disagreeing on whether certain facts in a case should be considered material or not.
 The Supreme Court ruled in Johannssen that a fact is material if the government would not have granted citizenship had they known that fact, but lower courts ruled differently on less obvious cases.
 Some courts held that hiding something solely to avoid an investigation should be enough to revoke citizenship if that investigation could have turned up more relevant evidence.
 Often, courts would lump various denaturalization criteria together or reference them vaguely.

 The Supreme Court tried to clarify the standard of materiality in Chaunt v.
 United States (1960) by creating a two-pronged test; under the test, a fact is material if it meets the requirements of either prong.
 The first prong matched Johannssens standard that a fact is material if it would have been disqualifying, while the second prong covered facts where "disclosure might have been useful in an investigation possibly leading to the discovery of other facts warranting denial of citizenship".
 This second prong seemingly struck a balance between the lower courts; hiding something to avoid the possibility of an investigation could be grounds for denaturalization, but not always.

 Chaunt failed to end the debate; lower courts disagreed on how to interpret the decision, leading to a circuit split between the Ninth and Second Circuit Courts of Appeals.
 In United States v.
 Rossi (1962) and La Madrid-Peraza v.
 INS (1974), the Ninth Circuit held that the second prong of Chaunt still required the government to show that the facts discovered on a potential investigation would have caused the denial of citizenship.
 Rossi was also one of many cases where a court extended the definition of materiality to visa applications, not just citizenship cases.
 The Second Circuit disagreed, holding in United States v.
 Oddo (1963) that the second prong only required the government to show that a potential investigation could conceivably have turned up more relevant information.